Codesamp-Rohan/peardeck/README.md

 # **PearDeck: P2P Sharing App**

 ## **Overview**
-PearDeck is a lightweight and innovative peer-to-peer presentation sharing app that allows users to collaborate seamlessly without relying on centralized servers.
+PearDeck is a lightweight and innovative peer-to-peer sharing app that allows users to collaborate seamlessly without relying on centralized servers.
 With real-time sharing and robust privacy features, it's perfect for teams, educators, and remote workers looking for an efficient and secure way to exchange slides.

 ---

 ## **Features**
-- 📤 **P2P File Sharing:** Share presentations directly with peers over a decentralized network.
+- 📤 **P2P File Sharing:** Share directly with peers over a decentralized network.
-- 📄 **Live Slide Viewer:** View shared presentations in real-time within the app.
+- 📄 **Live Slide Viewer:** View shared in real-time within the app.
 - 🛡️ **Secure Connections:** Built with hyperswarm and hypercore-crypto for encrypted data sharing.
 - 🚀 **No Central Server:** Fully decentralized to prioritize privacy and eliminate server costs.
 - 💡 **User-Friendly Interface:** Intuitive design for hassle-free usage.